prakruthin/news_explorer_react/README.md

 5. View saved articles in the **Saved News** section.
 6. Open login/register modals to sign in or create an account.

+## Test Credentials

+You can use the following test account to explore authenticated features such as saving and deleting articles:

+- **Email:** testuser1234@gmail.com
+- **Password:** test1234

+> These credentials are for demonstration purposes only and work with the simulated backend powered by `json-server`.

 ## Screenshots

 ### Desktop View